DrewBradfordXYZ/quickbase-api-react/README.md

 ## Description

 A React hook wrapper for [/tflanagan/node-quickbase](https://github.com/tflanagan/node-quickbase) providing token management, logging, and environment-specific behavior for the [QuickBase JSON RESTful API](https://developer.quickbase.com/).

-Written in TypeScript, providing authentication modes for both development and production environments.
+Written in TypeScript.

 The aim of this project is to preserve and use [node-quickbase](https://github.com/tflanagan/node-quickbase) in React.
-For example, it retains original method signatures and response types.
-It also uses the autoRenewTempTokens feature to generate new temporary tokens after their 5 min lifespan expires.
+It retains access to the original method signatures for API requests.
+And uses the autoRenewTempTokens feature to regenerate temporary tokens after their 5 min lifespan expires.

 ## Pitch

-- Stable: Handles temp-token mapping to dbids, logging, and API calls reliably.
+- Stable: Handles temporary token mapping to dbids, logging, and API calls reliably.
+- Efficient: Temporary token reuse, reducing API calls.
 - Flexible: Supports all QuickBase methods without modification.
 - Type-Safe: Retains original method signatures and response types.
 - Logging: Offers configurable logging for debugging.